#75 George Nicholson

 January 26th, 2016

-LOCATION: Zeballos, pills west coast of Vancouver Island, at the head of Zeballos Inlet, named by Captain Alejandro Malaspina in 1792 after one of his lieutenants, Ciriaco Cevallos.
+LOCATION: Zeballos, west coast of Vancouver Island, at the head of Zeballos Inlet, named by Captain Alejandro Malaspina in 1792 after one of his lieutenants, Ciriaco Cevallos.
 Directons: Follow Highway 19 on northern Vancouver Island; take the turnoff just north of Woss; proceed on a 40 km gravel logging road.

 The so-called “Father of Zeballos,” George Nicholson, was a postmaster, justice of the peace and bootlegger who also wrote one of the quintessential self-published B.C. books, Vancouver Island’s West Coast, 1762–1962 (1962), reprinted by Morriss Printing at least twelve times.
 “George Nicholson was not only a West Coast pioneer,” says historian T.W.
 Paterson, “but a publishing pioneer.”